Foul Platter

 Welcome

-Homemade Middle Eastern plates from our Egyptian and Moroccan chefs.
-Eat in, take out, or call ahead.
+Homemade Middle Eastern plates — shawarma, kebab, koshari, tagine — from our restaurant kitchen.
+Eat in, take out, or order on Grubhub.

-Lamb, goat, beef and chicken — properly blessed and cut to your order at the butcher counter.
+Lamb, goat, beef and chicken — properly blessed fresh halal meat, fresh at the meat counter.

 Our Story

 Makkah Market opened on Walnut Street the year University City was still finding its name.
-Three decades later, our regulars are grandparents, students, taxi drivers heading off shift, and chefs stocking up before service.
+Three decades later, our regulars are Penn grad students, Drexel undergrads, taxi drivers heading off shift, and West Philly chefs stocking up before service.

 4249 Walnut Street From the kitchen

-A small slice of the café menu.
-Walk in to see the daily specials chalked behind the counter, or call ahead and we'll have it ready when you arrive.
+A small slice of the restaurant menu.
+Walk in to see the daily specials chalked behind the counter, call to order, or find us on Grubhub.

 From our regulars